cmsc426/cmsc426.github.io/hw1.md

 - Write matlab code to visualize geometric interpretation of eigenvalues/covariance matrix as discussed in this [link](http://www.visiondummy.com/2014/04/geometric-interpretation-covariance-matrix/) [40 points]
 - Decide the best outlier rejection technique for each of these datasets and write matlab code to fit the line.
 Also, discuss why your choice of technique is optimal [60 points]

+## Submission Guidelines

+<b> If your submission does not comply with the following guidelines, you'll be given ZERO credit </b>

+### File tree and naming

+Your submission on Canvas must be a zip file, following the naming convention <b>``YourDirectoryID\_hw1.zip"<\b>.
+For example, xyz123\_hw1.zip.
+The file <b>must have the following directory structure<\b>, based on the starter files

+YourDirectoryID\_hw1.zip.
+ - data/.
+ - plot_eigen.m.
+ - least_square.m.
+ - report.pdf

+### Report
+For each section of the homework, explain briefly what you did, and describe any interesting problems you encountered and/or solutions you implemented.
+You must include the following details in your writeup:

+- Your understanding of eigenvectors and eigenvalues
+- Your choice of outlier rejection technique for each dataset
+- Limitation of each outliers rejection technique

+As usual, your report must be full English sentences,<b>not</b> commented code.
+There is a word limit of 750 words and no minimum length requirement

+## Collaboration Policy
+You are <b>not allowed</b> to discuss the ideas with other people.
+The code should be your own, and should be the result of you exercising your own understanding of it.
+If you reference anyone else's code in writing your project, you must properly cite it in your code (in comments) and your writeup.
+For the full honor code refer to the CMSC426 Fall 2018 website